snowballons/streamwatch-cli/README.md

 - **Stream Aliases:** Assign custom nicknames to your streams for a personalized list.
 - **Stream Management:** Add, remove, list, import, and export your stream list with ease.
 - **File-Based Management:** Use a `streams.d` directory to manage your streams with simple text files.
+- **Background Recording:** Record live streams to a file while you continue to browse or watch other streams.
 - **Automatic Reconnection:** Automatically attempts to reconnect if a stream drops.
 - **Playback Hooks:** Trigger custom scripts before and after a stream plays.
 - **Persistent Configuration:** User-editable `config.ini` for settings and `streams.json` for your interactive list.